francescolonardo/CRTP-Preparation/learning_objective_13.md

 2. **Retrieve machine account hash from `dcorp-dc` without using administrator access and use that to execute a silver ticket attack to get code execution with WMI**

-To retrieve machine account hash without DA, first we need to modify permissions on the DC.
+To retrieve machine account hash without DA privileges, first we need to modify permissions on the DC using RACE.

+After that we can use `Get-RemoteMachineAccountHash` of RACE.

-Run the below command **as DA**.
+**Run the below command as DA.**

 ![Run as administrator](./assets/screenshots/learning_objectives_run_as_administrator.png)